exercism/v3/docs/maintainers/determining-concepts.md

 ## Concept Exercises

-Generally there should be only one new concept introduced per concept exercise.
-There might be exceptions for _trivial_ concepts (like e.g. `int` in C#) that could be introduced in other concept exercises (e.g. `conditionals`).
+Generally only **one new concept** should be introduced per concept exercise.

-It should then get some attention in the introduction to that exercise with links on the topic -- even if it is basically just teaching operators `+.*/`.
-The focus in the introduction on _trivial_ concepts should be the same as on other concept introductions: how is it done in this language?
+In order to keep the exercises interesting, maintainers may choose to multiple _trivial_ Concepts in one exercise.
+A _trivial_ Concept is one where we can reasonably assume that a programmer will quickly grasp it, because they will generally be learning a remapping of syntax for existing knowledge.
+Examples might be basic number usage (`+-/*`), or conditionals (`if/else`).

+Every new concept introducted, regardless of how _trivial_ it seems, must have some attention give to it in the exercise's introductions.
+Each should focus on how that Concept is applied in the given language, with links to learn more on the topic.
 If there is nothing special about it, a language-agnostic link is helpful.

-Apart from trivial concepts, if a Concept Exercise requires another concept to solve it, that should be a prerequisite.
-For example, a Concept Exercise on floating point numbers that requires using loops should have the `loops` concept as a prerequisite.
+All Concepts covered in a Concept Exericse must either by taught by it, or must be marked as a prerequisite in the `config.json`.